 Find places to cut back on expenses.
 I like to save money.
 Bargain hunting has always been a hobby for me.
 But saving money is more than just looking for bargains; sometimes it’s about avoiding spending altogether.
 You can save money by bringing your lunch to work instead of eating out every day, opening windows instead of running your air conditioner, or reusing or renting things instead of buying new.
 A good example of that is to rent movies from Blockbuster Total Access or Netflix instead of spending $20 on a new DVD.
 You can even try things like carpooling or working from home to save money on gas.
+You can shop around to make sure that your cell phone plan is the best price for your needs and actually find some carriers that will pay for the early termination fees.
 There are many ways to save money, just use your creativity.

 Build an emergency fund.
 An emergency fund may not seem like it belongs in a list about how to spend less than you earn, but it does.
 An emergency fund gives you a buffer to take care of unexpected expenses so you don’t spend more than you earn by blowing your savings or using credit cards.
 Dave Ramsey recommends starting out with a $1,000 emergency fund, then graduating to a fully funded emergency fund of 3-6 months of living expenses.
 I think this is a great place to start.
 Your emergency fund gives you the freedom to move on to the next step.